brandur/sorg/content/drafts/mongodb.md

 coordination.
 Don't do it.

 Instead, expose public representations of data through an API.
-If you need a stream, send it through systems like Kafka or Kinesis.
+If you need a stream, send that _public_ representation through a system like Kafka or Kinesis.

 ### But at least it's scalable right?